Mary (Tori Amos song)

-"Mary" is a song by singer, songwriter, and pianist Tori Amos.
-First released as a B-side to UK pressings of her 1992 single "Crucify", it was later re-recorded for the compilation Tales of a Librarian and released as a digital single.
+"Mary" is a song by American singer-songwriter and pianist Tori Amos.
+First released as a B-side to UK pressings of her 1992 single "Crucify", it was later re-recorded for the compilation album Tales of a Librarian (2003) and released as a digital single.
 Like many of Amos' singles, it was released digitally only but a promotional CD release was made for radio stations.

 Background

 "Mary" was one of the ten tracks originally sent to Atlantic Records for Amos' debut album, Little Earthquakes.
 However, upon Atlantic's rejection of these tracks, more songs were written and it did not appear on the final album.
 Like all of the B-sides from the sessions for Little Earthquakes, it was included on the bonus disc of the album's 2015 deluxe edition.

 Amos re-recorded "Mary" (along with fellow Little Earthquakes B-side "Sweet Dreams") in 2003 for the compilation Tales of a Librarian, backed by her usual band.
 This version was released as a single to promote the album and received a promotional music video that is yet to see a commercial release.

 Amos continued to play "Mary" live throughout her career up to the American Doll Posse tour, after which it was dropped except for a single performance during the Unrepentant Geraldines Tour.